 1. Content Marketing

-Inbound marketing with content is still one of the best ways to generate promising leads for your business.
-Everything from thought leadership blog posts to infographics and entertaining videos can consistently bring in traffic and provide engagement opportunities for your audience.
+Inbound marketing with valuable content is still one of the best ways to generate promising leads for your business.
+Everything from thought leadership blog posts to infographics and entertaining videos can consistently bring in traffic and provide engagement opportunities for your target audience.
 The best part: Content marketing is an effective lead generation strategy for all businesses, large and small.

 You also need to figure out what kind of language works best with your audience.
-While B2B generally leans toward more professional tones, the content you create also needs to reflect your brand’s voice.
-If your brand’s marketing materials are light and approachable, you need that same voice consistent in your content.
+While B2B market generally leans toward more professional tones, the content you create also needs to reflect your brand’s voice.
+If your brand’s marketing materials are light and approachable, you need that same voice consistent in your relevant content.

-How Content Drives SEO
+How Content Pieces Drive SEO